 The Art of Mexican Cooking by Diana Kennedy

 This is, arguably, the book that set the United States straight: Those burritos you've been calling Mexican food?
 Not so much.
-Kennedy was one of the first English-language authors to call out Mexican cooking as distinct from the Tex-Mex and SoCal versions that many had come to assume was the real deal.
+Kennedy was one of the first English-language authors to call out Mexican cooking as distinct from the Tex-Mex and SoCal versions that many had come to assume were the real deal.
 In this seminal book, she covers regional variations, ingredients, techniques, and more.

 The New Book of Middle Eastern Food by Claudia Roden

-Eight-hundred recipes.
+Eight hundred recipes.
 Yes, you read that right.
 Really, it shouldn't be surprising, given that this definitive work by Claudia Roden encapsulates so much of the Middle East, a region with such diverse cooking styles that each one could inspire a thousand books.
 Persian food?
 Check.
 North African food?
 Check.
 Turkish cooking?
 Check.
 Everything else?
 Check, check, check.

 An Invitation to Indian Cooking by Madhur Jaffrey

-I once had the honor of interviewing the legendary Madhur Jaffrey and she told me that she'd never intended to be pigeonholed as an authority on Indian and Asian foods.
+I once had the honor of interviewing the legendary Madhur Jaffrey, and she told me that she'd never intended to be pigeonholed as an authority on Indian and Asian foods.
 "I've been to Italy more times," she said.
-And yet becoming known as one of the foremost authorities on Indian cooking is precisely what happened when she published An Invitation to Indian Cooking in 1973.
+And yet, becoming known as one of the foremost authorities on Indian cooking is precisely what happened when she published An Invitation to Indian Cooking in 1973.
 It and her subsequent books helped introduce American cooks to a cuisine that, at the time, was hardly known here at all.
 If she ever does publish a book on Italian cooking, I'd happily buy it, too.

 The New Vegetarian Cooking for Everyone by Deborah Madison

 An exhaustive guide to all things vegetables, Deborah Madison's opus remains as timely as ever, even as trends shift and cauliflower becomes the new kale (which was, once upon a time, the new broccoli).
-With a staggering 1,400 some-odd recipes, Madison leads readers through the dizzying array of edible flora and how to cook it all.
+With a staggering 1,400-some-odd recipes, Madison leads readers through the dizzying array of edible flora and how to cook it all.

 Fish & Shellfish by James Peterson